You might like to read about Trigonometry first!

 Now let's calculate sin2 θ + cos2 θ:

-Very close to 1.
+We get very close to 1 using only 4 decimal places.
 Try it on your calculator, you might get better results!

 Related identities include: